uc-cdis/BRH-documentation/docs/nextflow-create-docker.md

 Gen3 offers a collection of FedRAMP security-compliant base images.
 Building on these base images makes it easier for your customized Docker image to pass the security scanning.

-You can access these images on on Quay.io, a repository site for Docker images:
+You can access these images on Quay.io, a repository site for Docker images:

 [https://quay.io/repository/cdis/containers?tab=tags](https://quay.io/repository/cdis/containers?tab=tag)